 So, if you decide to buy HTTP proxies or SOCKS proxies from us (read on about What is a SOCKS5 proxy here), our qualified account managers will guide you through the intricacies of proxy selection and setup process.

 Currently, our SOCKS5 proxies can support UDP proxying, which we provide on request.
-These IPs are great solutions for network gaming servers that use UDP instead of TCP protocol.
+These IPs can be successfully used as games proxies for network gaming servers that use UDP instead of TCP protocol.

 We have a vast experience in providing just the right proxies for your online missions and will gladly share this expertise with you.